Peanut Butter Mocha-Maple Brownies

 Whisk granulated sugar and espresso powder into chocolate mixture.
 Add eggs, one at a time, and whisk until mixture is smooth.
 Stir in vanilla.
 Add flour mixture; stir until well incorporated.
 Set aside while you make the filling.

-Filling: In a large bowl, on low speed, beat together the butter, confectioners' sugar, peanut butter, maple syrup, and salt until smooth.
+Filling; in a large bowl, on low speed, beat together the butter, confectioners' sugar, peanut butter, maple syrup, and salt until smooth.

 Pour about one-third of batter into prepared pan; spread evenly with a rubber spatula.
 Drop dollops of peanut butter filling (about 1 tablespoon each) on top of batter, spacing about 1 inch apart.
 Drizzle remaining batter on top, and gently spread to fill pan.
 Drop dollops of remaining filling on top.
 Gently swirl peanut butter filling into batter with a butter knife, running the knife lengthwise and crosswise through layers.